nfuzk/soulminter-public/public/terms.md

 - Your User Content, including any claims that your User Content infringes or violates the intellectual property rights or other rights of any third party;

-- Any tokens you create using the Platform, including any claims related to their legality, functionality, or any losses incurred by third parties due to your tokens;
+- **Any tokens you create, manage, modify, or interact with using the Platform, regardless of where such tokens were originally created, including any claims related to their legality, functionality, or any losses incurred by third parties due to your tokens;**

 - Your violation of these Terms or any applicable laws or regulations;